yurigushiken/pdf-to-notion/readme.md

 Tags (multi_select)
 PDF Link (url)
 Abstract (rich_text)
+Usage
-Step 6: Convert PDFs to Text
+Convert PDFs to Text
 Run the pdf_to_txt.py script to extract text from your PDFs and save them as .txt files:

 sh
 Copy code
 python pdf_to_txt.py
-Step 7: Extract Metadata from Text Files and Save to CSV Run the txt_to_database.py script to extract metadata from the text files and save it to a CSV file:
+Extract Metadata from Text Files and Save to CSV
+Run the txt_to_database.py script to extract metadata from the text files and save it to a CSV file:

 sh
 Copy code
 python txt_to_database.py
-Step 8: Upload Metadata to Notion
+Upload Metadata to Notion
 Run the database_to_notion.py script to upload the metadata from the CSV file to your Notion database:

 sh
 Copy code
 python database_to_notion.py
-.gitignore
-The .gitignore file is set up to ignore sensitive and large files:

-gitignore
-Copy code
-# Ignore the credentials directory
-credentials/

-# Ignore the ignore folder directory
-ignore folder/

-# Ignore metadata.csv but keep example_metadata.csv
-metadata/metadata.csv

-# Ignore all PDFs and subdirectories within PDFs but keep the PDFs directory
-PDFs/*
-!PDFs/.gitkeep

-# Ignore all text files and subdirectories within txt but keep the txt directory
-txt/*
-!txt/.gitkeep

-# Ignore the process_log.log file
-process_log.log

-# Ignore the config.py file
-config.py
 Additional Notes
 Ensure your Google Drive and Notion API credentials are correctly set up in the config.py file.
 Share your Google Drive folder with the service account email from your Google API credentials.
-You can modify the scripts to use other language models or APIs if needed.
 This setup helps streamline the process of managing PDF metadata and integrating it seamlessly with Notion, making it an efficient tool for organizing and accessing your documents.